codatio/bookkeeper-sharp/README.md

 These have some detail in, but there is an expectation that you will have a conversation with the 'product owner' about some details for the functionality and implementation.

-As you can see from the skeleton provided in the repo, the task will be to build a couple of endpoints in a ASP.NET web application.
+As you can see from the skeleton provided in the repo, the task will be to build a couple of endpoints in an ASP.NET web application.

-The first task is a CRUD action, inputting data to the server.
+The first task is a CRUD action, input data to the server.
 The second task is to retrieve this data and translate it into a report.

 ## Assessment